Akashnb/My-IPO-Alerts/README.md

 - **Only Mainboard IPOs** are checked (SME excluded), per your request.
 - **Free tier limits:** public GitHub repos get unlimited Actions minutes for this kind of scheduled job; this script takes well under a minute to run, so you're nowhere close to any limit even on a private repo.
+- **GitHub's scheduler is best-effort.** It can be delayed or occasionally skip a scheduled run entirely under load, with no error shown anywhere.
+Step 7's backup trigger is the fix for this — free, and requires no code changes.

 ## Optional upgrades (not required)